Monitoring LynxDB

 - Queries: Active queries, cache hit rate, materialized view count, tail sessions

-- Storage: Total size, segment count, memtable size, index count
+- Storage: Total size, part count, batcher-buffered events, index count

 - Sources: Bar chart of events by source